jettify/pytorch-optimizer/README.rst

 Citation
 --------
-Please cite original authors of optimization algorithms.
+Please cite the original authors of the optimization algorithms.
 If you like this package::

     @software{Novik_torchoptimizers,